mserajnik/vmangos-deploy/README.md

 around easily.

 > [!CAUTION]
-> Options relating to setup-specific things that vmangos-deploy relies on to
+> Options relating to certain things that vmangos-deploy relies on to work
-> work correctly (like the database connections or configured directories such
+> correctly (like the database connections or configured directories such as
-> as the `DataDir` or the `LogsDir`) should not be adjusted unless you
+> the `DataDir` or the `LogsDir`) should not be adjusted unless you absolutely
-> absolutely need to change them and are aware of the implications (e.g., which
+> need to change them and are aware of the implications (e.g., which
 > other configuration options may need to be adjusted as well to avoid
 > discrepancies resulting in unexpected behavior).
 No support will be provided
 > for non-default setups.